rohit12crj/Study-Notes/Linux-Shell-Scripting/notes.md

 ✅ How to grant permissions in Linux?

 ---
-✅ chmod command and how to use?

----
 ✅ How to check CPU (nproc) , RAM  / memory ( free ) and disk space ( df -h ) of a Linux Machine?

 ---
 ✅ trapping signals in linux

----
-✅ What is "Top" command and why is it used?

 ---
 ✅ memory management with respect to swap memeory